slbailey/Retrovue/docs/developer/PluginAuthoring.md

 ## Safety and operator expectations

 Importer plugins must not automatically ingest content on registration.
-Ingest only happens when an operator runs `retrovue ingest run`.
+Ingest only happens when an operator runs `retrovue source <source_id> ingest` or `retrovue collection <collection_id> ingest`.

 Importer plugins must expose all collections they can see, including collections the operator may choose not to sync.

+Importer plugins must not implement their own duplicate detection logic.
+The ingest orchestrator handles duplicate detection automatically based on asset URI, preventing both database duplication and unnecessary review queue entries.

+Importer plugins must not implement their own collection deletion logic.
+The system provides `retrovue collection delete` for soft deletion and `retrovue collection wipe` for complete cleanup.

 Enricher plugins must not assume they run first or run alone.